eliemichel/LearnWebGPU/next/getting-started/the-command-queue.md

  - `wgpuQueueWriteBuffer`
  - `wgpuQueueWriteTexture`

-The first one only sends commands (potentially complicated ones though), and the two other ones send memory from the CPU memory (RAM) to the GPU one (VRAM).
+The first one only sends **commands** (potentially complicated ones though), and the two other ones send **data** from the CPU memory (RAM) to the GPU one (VRAM).
 This is where the delay of the communication might become particularly critical.

 We also find a `wgpuQueueOnSubmittedWorkDone` procedure that we can use to set up a function to be called back once the work is done.
 Let us do it to make sure things happen as expected: